ubclaunchpad/PromoPal-backend/backend/README.md

 ### Using Intellij

 Make sure you created the databases first.
-Intellij can show you your databases and tables.
+IntelliJ can show you your databases and tables.
 Go to the `Database` tab and add a new data source.

 ![image](https://user-images.githubusercontent.com/49849754/98451666-bfffec80-20fc-11eb-9165-8100d3a3dd41.png)